cjw-network/cjw-summercamp-slides/scripts/md/slides.md

 build_lists: true

 - eZ Publish 5.3 / 5.4 aka 2014.11 is supported until May 2019
-- many fixes are in the legacy bridge
+- but many fixes are in the legacy bridge
-- newer versions are pre alpha
+- but newer versions are pre alpha
--
+- but there is no real save version to switch
+- solution take our cjwpublish and help to keep it fresh

 ---

-title: Good Practice
+title: Which version to use?
+subtitle: We need a version as a stable base for the next 4 years
+build_lists: true

+- eZ Publish 5.3 / 5.4 aka 2014.11 is supported until May 2019
+- but many fixes are in the legacy bridge
+- but newer versions are pre alpha
+- but there is no real save version to switch
+- solution take our cjwpublish and help to keep it fresh

+---

+title: Run legacy only
+subtitle:
+class: segue dark nobackground

+---

+title: eZ Publish Legacy
+subtitle: We need a version as a stable base for the next 4 years
+build_lists: true

+- eZ Publish 5.3 / 5.4 aka 2014.11 is supported until May 2019
+- but many fixes are in the legacy bridge
+- but newer versions are pre alpha
+- but there is no real save version to switch
+- solution take our cjwpublish and help to keep it fresh

+---

+title: Run Symfony only
 subtitle:
 class: segue dark nobackground

 ---

 title: Team up with a Symfony Crack
 build_lists: true